EdgeAgent/EliteLeads/replit.md

-# LEAD | LEADER - AI-Powered B2B Lead Generation Platform
+# eliteleads.pro - AI-Powered B2B Lead Generation Platform

 ## Overview

-LEAD | LEADER is a comprehensive B2B lead generation and cold email marketing platform that leverages AI to automate the entire sales prospecting workflow.
+eliteleads.pro is a comprehensive B2B lead generation and cold email marketing platform that leverages AI to automate the entire sales prospecting workflow.
 The application helps businesses discover high-quality leads, generate company intelligence, and create personalized cold email campaigns with advanced tracking and analytics capabilities.

 The platform integrates multiple data sources for lead discovery, uses OpenAI's GPT-5 model for intelligent research and email personalization, and provides a complete credit-based billing system with PayPal integration.
 Built as a full-stack TypeScript application, it offers a modern, responsive interface for sales teams to streamline their outreach efforts.